iotaledger/iota.js/documentation/docs/tutorials/alias-transactions/04-alias-transaction.md

 const initialAliasOutput: IAliasOutput = initialAliasOutputDetails.output as IAliasOutput;
 ```

-## Assign the new state
+## Assign the New State

-In order to continue we can create the new Alias Output by just cloning the one received in the previous step, and afterwards increment the `stateIndex` and set the new `stateMetadata`.
-Now we are ready to define our transaction.
-Observe that we ensure we assign the correct aliasId to our new Alias Output.
+To continue, you can create the new Alias Output by cloning the one received in the [previous step](#query-alias-output), and then increment the `stateIndex` and set the new `stateMetadata`.
+Now, you are ready to define the transaction.
+You should ensure that you assign the correct `aliasId` to your new Alias Output.

-As the size of the proof does not change in between state changes, our new Alias Output does not need to increase its storage deposit.
+As the proof size does not change between state changes, your new Alias Output does not need to increase its storage deposit.

 ```typescript
 const nextAliasOutput: IAliasOutput = JSON.parse(JSON.stringify(initialAliasOutput));